FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training: FineMed

 \subsection{Data classification}

-In fine-tuning the base model for medical dialogue applications, we adopted a 3-stage SFT strategy, beginning with a broad medical domain and progressively narrowing the focus to more specific subfields.
-To achieve this, a fine-grained classification of medical data was essential.
-We introduced a medical knowledge classification diagram(see Appendix~\ref{sec:appendixb}), which integrates the department structure of Zhongshan Hospital, affiliated with Fudan University\footnote{\url{https://www.zs-hospital.sh.cn/}}, alongside relevant data from the Chinese Hospital Association\footnote{\url{https://www.cha.org.cn/}} (CHA).
-Previous studies have shown that providing appropriate prompts enables LLMs to effectively classify data \cite{dong2024survey}.
-Therefore, we employed Qwen to categorize the medical data according to the aforementioned classification framework, ultimately producing FineMed.
-The classification prompt used is detailed in Appendix~\ref{sec:appendixc}.
-FineMed is an SFT dataset encompassing 5 primary categories and 29 secondary categories.
+In fine-tuning the base model for medical dialogue applications, we adopt a 3-stage SFT strategy, beginning with a broad medical domain and progressively narrowing the focus to more specific subfields.
+To achieve this, a fine-grained classification of medical data is essential.
+We introduce a medical knowledge classification diagram (see Appendix~\ref{sec:appendixc}), which integrates the department structure of Zhongshan Hospital, affiliated with Fudan University\footnote{\url{https://www.zs-hospital.sh.cn/}}, alongside relevant data from the Chinese Hospital Association\footnote{\url{https://www.cha.org.cn/}} (CHA), with additional consultation from professional doctors.
+Previous studies have shown that providing appropriate prompts enables LLMs to effectively classify data \citep{dong2024survey}.
+Therefore, we employ Qwen to categorize the medical data according to the aforementioned classification framework, ultimately producing FineMed.
+The classification prompt used is detailed in Appendix~\ref{sec:appendixd}.
+FineMed is a SFT dataset comprising five primary and twenty-nine secondary categories.
+Key statistics of the dataset are summarized in Table~\ref{tab:statistics} (see Appendix~\ref{sec:appendixe} for details).
 In Section \ref{sec:DatasetStatistics}, we compare the quality and complexity of FineMed with other widely used open-source medical SFT datasets and demonstrate the distribution of data across departments in the semantic space, highlighting the effectiveness of our prompts used for the classification approach.